-Here’s another breed that you might be surprised to see here.
-Chihuahuas run the spectrum in terms of temperament, and while it’s true that these tiny pups can be fearful or anxious themselves, many Chihuahuas are actually quite curious and brave.
-With proper socialization at an early age, Chihuahuas loving personalities translate well into the provision of emotional support, and like Yorkies, they travel easily for on-the-go companionship.
-They don’t require a ton of exercise, but are happy to keep their human engaged with indoor playtime and snuggles.Continue to 9 of 10 below.
+Chihuahuas run the spectrum of temperament.
+But with proper socialization at an early age, chihuahuas can develop loving personalities that translate well into emotional support.
+Like Yorkies, they travel easily for on-the-go companionship.
+They don’t require much exercise, but they're happy to keep their humans engaged with playtime and snuggles.

 09 of 10

 German shepherds prefer to have a job, which is why they’re often chosen as working dogs.
 Their intelligence and eagerness to please also make them strong contenders as emotional support animals.
 Most German shepherds love to engage with their humans.
 And with sufficient training, they can become wonderful companions in public spaces.

 Weight: 50 to 90 pounds

 Physical Characteristics: Muscular body; medium-length coat; colors include black and tan, black and red, solid black, and more

 10 of 10

 As herding dogs, collies constantly check to ensure their flock—or family—is happy and secure.
 Most collies are skilled at picking up cues from their humans that something isn't right, and they're quick to swoop in to provide comfort.
 They do need ample exercise, which means they're good at getting their humans up and out of the house.